 Rocky Vista University strongly encourages the prompt and accurate reporting of all criminal or suspicious activities occurring on or near campus to the Security Department, when the victim of a crime elects to, or is unable to, make such a report.
-A student or employee who has witnessed any suspicious or apparent criminal action should immediately contact Campus Safety and Security at 720-891-9698 (24-hour assistance) or local police at 911 or 303-841-9800 for the Colorado Campus, and Campus Safety and Security at 435-222-1300 (24-hour assistance), local police at 911 or 435-652-1122 for the Utah Campus and (406) 657-8200 for the Montana Campus.
+A student or employee who has witnessed any suspicious or apparent criminal action should first immediately contact local law enforcement at 9-1-1.
+Next, contact the appropriate Campus Safety and Security staff: Colorado Campus at 720-891-9698 (24-hour assistance); for the Utah Campus at 435-222-1300 (24-hour assistance); for the Montana Campus at 406-901-2722 (24-hour assistance).
 Each employee, Faculty or staff member designated as a Campus Security Authority ("CSA") has been instructed to report all criminal or suspicious activity occurring on or near campus to Safety and Security or local police.
-Reports of criminal actions or other emergencies occurring on or near campus or in any building or property owned or controlled by the university or recognized student organization, should be made to a Safety and Security Officer either in person or by dialing 720-891-9698 (Colorado Campus), 435-218-6796 (Utah Campus) or 406-901-2722 (Montana Campus) from any phone.
+Reports of criminal actions or other emergencies occurring on or near campus or in any building or property owned or controlled by the university or recognized student organization, should be made to a Safety and Security Officer either in person or by dialing 720-891-9698 (Colorado Campus), 435-222-1300 (Utah Campus) or 406-901-2722 (Montana Campus) from any phone.
 Criminal actions and other emergencies can also be reported to the local police or fire department by dialing 911 or 303-841-9800 (Colorado), 435-652-1122 (Utah) or 406-657-8200 (Montana) from a phone.

 The Colorado Campus Safety and Security front desk and dispatch center is located on the first-floor lobby, at the main North entrance, at 8401 S. Chambers Rd.
-Englewood, CO 80112 Monday through Friday from 7 AM to 5 PM.
+Englewood, CO 80112 Monday through Friday from 6 AM to 12 AM.
 Outside of those hours, Campus Safety and Security can be reached at 720-891-9698 or in room 114 on the first floor.